Dorset-Council-UK/cside-docs/docs/management.md

 Managing users and viewing audit logs.

 !!! note
-    Only administators will be able to access this page.
+    Only Administators will be able to access this page.

 To get to the management area, click on your name at the top-right of the screen and select 'Manage application'.